domnikl/schema-registry-gitops/README.md

 ## Roadmap

 * more UNIT & INTEGRATION TESTS!
-* extend logging: created schema version IDs
+* log changes made and created schema version IDs
+* enable dump'ing to stdout with "-" as file name
+* apply only changes necessary
 * handle multiple YAML files (what about duplicate subjects?)
 * support Protobuf & JSON Schema
 * delete mode for apply (should not be default) - deletes all unreferenced subjects